How, And Why, Some Farmers Are Bringing Livestock Back To The Prairie

 Harris pasture-raises cattle, hogs, sheep, goats, rabbits and five types of poultry.
 It sounds chaotic, and Harris says it requires careful planning.

-Various types of animals prefer different plants, and some research has shown this leads to a healthier mix on the landscape compared to pasture regenerating after only one type of livestock grazes.
-This also means the pasture becomes more productive for production of, say sheep and cattle verusus only one or the other.
+Various types of animals prefer different plants, and some research has shown that this leads to a healthier mix on the landscape, compared to pastures that regenerate after grazing by just one type of livestock.
+This also means the pasture becomes more productive for raising sheep and cattle versus one or the other.
 These are not new concepts, but they do buck the current trend of specializing in one type of meat animal.

 "Today, it's cash-flow positive and profitable," he says.
 "Not obscenely cash-flow positive and profitable, we have to watch every penny, but it's working."

-Harris has gone from three full time employees to 137 and his gross revenue has increased about threefold, he says.
-Practical Farmers of Iowa invited him to Ames to speak to dozens of Midwest farmers, including Johnson, who wanted to see what lessons he could offer.
+Harris has gone from three full-time employees to 137 and his gross revenue has tripled, he says.
+Practical Farmers of Iowa invited him to speak to dozens of Midwest farmers, including Johnson, who wanted to see what lessons he could offer.

 In the Midwest and eastern Plains, farmers raise massive amounts of corn and soybeans to feed big livestock operations.
 In many areas, the prairie has been gone for decades.
 But grazing animals is possible here, says Adam Janke, an extension wildlife specialist at Iowa State University.
 He says "conservation grazing" is a real thing.